 Wholesale & Export Since 2009

 As a factory with 15 years of experience in manufacturing windows and doors, we have been exporting hurricane windows to the Bahamas since 2009.
 The windows and doors have been recognized by our customers for their hurricane resistance.
 We are familiar with the performance requirements and details of hurricane windows.
-Whether you are a wholesaler or a builder, we can customize windows for your client or project.
+Whether you are a wholesaler or a builder, you can buy impact windows direct from ORIDOW.

 impact resistance performance